OpenLiberty/cloud-hosted-guides/instructions/guide-microshed-testing/README.md

 To begin bootstrapping, annotate the **src/test/java/io/openliberty/guides/testing/PersonServiceIT.java** class with the **@MicroShedTest** annotation.
 This annotation indicates that the test class uses MicroShed Testing.

-> [File -> Open] src/test/java/io/openliberty/guides/testing/PersonServiceIT.java
+> [File -> Open] start/src/test/java/io/openliberty/guides/testing/PersonServiceIT.java

+Insert the following in line 20 of **PersonServiceIT.java**:

+`import org.microshed.testing.jupiter.MicroShedTest;`

-Insert the following in line 22 of PersonServiceIT.java:
+Insert the following in line 22 of **PersonServiceIT.java**:

-`import org.microshed.testing.jupiter.MicroShedTest`;

 `@MicroShedTest`

-Next, the **PersonServiceIT* class outlines some basic information that informs how MicroShed Testing starts the application runtime and at which URL path the application will be available.
-Import the `ApplicationContainer` class and the `Container` annotation, create the `ApplicationContainer` application, and annotate the application with @Container by adding the following after line 24 of `PersonServiceIT.java` file:
+Next, the **PersonServiceIT** class outlines some basic information that informs how MicroShed Testing starts the application runtime and at which URL path the application will be available.
+Import the **ApplicationContainer** class and the **Container** annotation, create the **ApplicationContainer** application, and annotate the application with @Container by adding the following after line 21 of the **PersonServiceIT.java** file:

-`import org.microshed.testing.testcontainers.ApplicationContainer`;
+`import org.microshed.testing.testcontainers.ApplicationContainer;`

+Add the following on line 28 of the **PersonServiceIT.java** file:
 ```
  @Container
     public static ApplicationContainer app = new ApplicationContainer()